 Students are continually challenged and encouraged to take advantage of the exceptional opportunities available at Cathedral.
 A careful balance of academic, sporting, cultural and spiritual activities produces confident, well-rounded individuals who are prepared for the challenges of life.

-Since the establishment of The Cathedral School’s Middle School program for boys and girls in Years 7, 8 and 9 in 2006, our students have been experiencing the benefits of this environment well before the state government’s decision to move Year 7 into secondary school in 2015.
+Since the establishment of Cathedral's Middle School program in 2006, our students have been experiencing the benefits of this environment well before the state government’s decision to move Year 7 into secondary school in 2015.

 Click here for more information about Cathedral's Middle School program.